Green bean casserole

-Variations on the dish include broccoli casserole, using a different creamed soup variety, or using sauteed onions instead of deep-fried ones.

 Background

-Campbell’s Cream of Mushroom flavored soup variety was created in 1934 and was the first of the company's soups to be marketed as a sauce as well as a soup.
-It became so widely used as casserole filler in recipes for the hotdish recipes popular in Minnesota that it was sometimes referred to as "Lutheran binder."
+Campbell's cream of mushroom soup was created in 1955 and was the first of the company's soups to be marketed as a sauce as well as a soup.
+It became so widely used as casserole filler in the hotdish recipes popular in Minnesota, where Lutheranism is common, that it was sometimes referred to as "Lutheran binder".
 Like other food companies, Campbell's employed recipe developers to create recipes using their products as part of their marketing strategy.

 History of the recipe

-Dorcas Reilly (1926–2018) created the recipe in 1955 while working in the home economics department at the Campbell's Soup Company.
+Dorcas Reilly (1926–2018) created the recipe in 1955 while working in the home economics department at the Campbell's Soup Company in Camden, New Jersey.
 The recipe was created for a feature article for the Associated Press; the requirement was for a quick and easy dish using ingredients most US households kept on hand.

-It was called "Green Bean Bake" when the recipe began being printed on soup cans.
-Initially the dish did not test well within the company but, in part because of Reilly's persistence, eventually earned a reputation for being "the ultimate comfort food."
+It was called "Green Bean Bake" when the recipe was first printed on soup cans.
+Initially the dish did not test well within the company but, in part because of Reilly's persistence, eventually earned a reputation for being "the ultimate comfort food".
 Culinary historian Laura Shapiro called the recipe's use of the crunchy fried onion topping a "touch of genius" that gave an otherwise ordinary convenience-food side dish a bit of "glamour".

+In the Cold War context of the 1950s, the green bean casserole came to represent America's dominance in domestic technologies and the food industry, according to food historian Anna Zeide.

 Food & Wine called it iconic, and Good Housekeeping said that "few dishes are as iconic" as the green bean casserole.